 Encourage them to initiate communication in public

-Whether it be with a cashier, waiter or a friendly passerby, if your client struggles to communicate in public places, there are some approaches you can try.
+Whether it be with a cashier, waiter or a friendly passerby, if your client struggles to communicate in public places, there are some approaches you can explore.
 Person-centred active support is a way of ensuring people living with a disability become involved in social communication whenever the opportunity arises.
 Providing person-centred active support is as easy as standing behind your client when they pay for items to make them feel at ease and in control.
 This way, you’re allowing their communication skills to flourish by promoting their independence.